exchangegroup/braintree-framework-builder/README.md

 ### Add `Braintree.framework` to your app

-Finally, you can use the `Braintree.framework` file in your app.
+Finally!
+You can use the `Braintree.framework` file in your app.

 * In your app, select its target, "General" tab and look for "Embedded Binaries" section.
 * Drag the `Braintree.framework` file you built in previous step into "Embedded Binaries".